CephalofairGames/merc-packs-faq/index.md

 **Dimensional Divide (2, top)** – If the element is consumed, the Push is added only to the Push, and the Pull is added only to the Pull.

 **Enfeebling Hex (4, top) – How long does the -1 stay in the monster deck?** Until the end of the scenario.

+**Constant Flux (5, bottom) - Can this target one ally and one enemy?** Yes.
+It can target two allies, two enemies, or one ally and one enemy.

 **Tear Reality (7, top) – What does ‘as if you occupied’ mean?** See General Rules, above.